What is a Leftover Model?

 The new models usually start arriving between August and November of each year, but some arrive much earlier so don't assume leftover models are only found towards the end of the year.

-For example, there were several 2012 models that arrived as early as April of 2011, including the BMW 7-Series, Ford Focus, and Ford Mustang.
+For example, there were some years when BMW and Ford would introduce the next year's models as early as April.
+In more recent years, due to supply constraints, we've been seeing the newer model years being introduced more towards the end of the year.
 Manufacturers want dealers to sell leftover models as quickly as possible so they don't take demand away from the newer models.

 One key aspect of leftover models is that there are limited quantities.
 The manufacturer typically stops production a month or two before the new models arrive on dealer lots, giving themselves time to re-tool the factories for the next model year.